nguyenvukhang/kitty2/docs/layouts.rst

 is actually not a window, but a row/column in the layout, all windows in that row/column will be resized.

-You can also define shortcuts in :file:`kitty.conf` to make the active window wider, narrower, taller, or shorter by mapping to the :ac:`resize_window` action, for example::
+You can also define shortcuts in :file:`alatty.conf` to make the active window wider, narrower, taller, or shorter by mapping to the :ac:`resize_window` action, for example::